0xdipak/BERNTODO-APP/README.md

 ## Introduction

-Welcome to the BERN Project repository!
+Welcome to the BERNTODO-APP Project repository!
 This project aims to showcase the potential of decentralized applications by combining the power of Ethereum, React.js, and Node.js.
 The application allows users to create, view, update and delete tasks.

 ## Installation